 In December 2018, in an attempt to try his hands at acting, elder Wani founded his own channel in the same house – Ultimate Rounders.
 Following the same path, guided by younger Wani, the Rounders too made a name in Kashmir’s YouTube space – with more than one lakh subscribers.

 Seeing success coming his way, elder Wani ditched the wheels and took up acting as a fulltime gig.

-	By end July 2019, Kalkharabs had employed six actors and was able to mint about seventy thousand rupees a month from AdSense, while Rounders has employed five actors and was able to mint thirty thousand rupees.
+By the end of July 2019, Kalkharabs had employed six actors and was able to mint about seventy thousand rupees a month from AdSense, while Rounders has employed five actors and was able to mint thirty thousand rupees.

 “I was going to get married in the upcoming April,” elder Wani said, sitting inside an overexposed room wearing a dusty grey sweater.
-“If Internet is not restored soon, I need to look for an alternative job.”
+“If the Internet is not restored soon, I need to look for an alternative job.”

 “YouTube had endless possibilities.
 It was like I could do anything.
 I was the most powerful man.
 I felt empowered,” he said showcasing an edited, yet unpublished, comedy act.
 “Now, I feel like a labourer without legs.”

 One of the five co-workers at Rounders had flunked a subject in tenth grade as he was “all into YouTube and thought of making a career out of it.”

 Younger Wani sitting next to his elder brother, sporting an oiled moustache, expressed how everyone in the room awaits the restoration of the Internet services like a pious wait for Eid crescent.
 “But Eid isn’t coming,” younger Wani laughed.